March 20th - 22nd 2026

 Or maybe you’re simply ready to create classes that feel safe, inclusive, and deeply supportive — for both your students and yourself.

-If this sounds like you, this 25-hour Restorative Yoga Teacher Training will meet you where you are and provide the tools, language, and confidence to guide restorative practices that honour choice, agency, and true rest.
+If this sounds like you, this 25-hour Restorative Yoga Teacher Training - Through a Trauma Aware Lens will provide the tools, language, and confidence to guide restorative practices that honour choice, agency, and supported rest.

 You step into the room feeling grounded and confident & clear in your intention and language.

-Your students settle in, knowing they’re safe to rest, to move, or to simply be.
+Your students settle in, knowing they’re supported to rest, to move, or to simply be.

 This is the essence of restorative yoga when taught through a trauma-aware lens — a practice that not only supports rest but invites safety, presence, and trust.